 St David’s Day is a fantastic time to explore Welsh heritage

-A number of Wales’s heritage sites are open for free on St David’s Day 2019 (Friday 1 March), as part of Cadw’s St David’s Day celebrations – including St Davids Bishop’s Palace.
-To read the full list, click here.
+A number of Wales’s heritage sites are open for free on St David’s Day each year, as part of Cadw’s St David’s Day celebrations – including St Davids Bishop’s Palace.
+To find out more about opening times and availability, click here.

 For more information about St David and the free entry programme visit cadw.gov.wales, Like Cadw on Facebook or follow @CadwWales on Twitter.
 If you’d like to explore more of the Welsh countryside, read more about Wales’s best hikes, at countryfile.com.